 A strong technique but not that easy to do is to use shadows to enhance your composition.
 Seen below you can see where I have used the shadows from the bikes.

 When taking photographs of people use a wide aperture such as F1.8-F4 (depending on your camera).
 This will create a separation between the person and the background.
-Note: on cameras with small sensors (small compacts), it will be more difficult to create this effect due to how depth of field works.
+Note: on cameras with small sensors (small compacts), it will be more difficult to create this effect due to how the depth of field works.

 If you see someone who would make an interesting photograph, it’s always polite to ask, and in some countries, you may be expected to give a little cash in exchange for the photograph.